parse-community/docs/_includes/parse-server/usage.md

 The parameters are as follows:

-* `databaseURI`: Connection string URI for your MongoDB or PostgreSQL.
+* `databaseURI`: Connection string URI for your database.
 * `cloud`: Path to your app’s Cloud Code.
 * `appId`: A unique identifier for your app.
 * `fileKey`: A key that specifies a prefix used for file storage.
 For migrated apps, this is necessary to provide access to files already hosted on Parse.